miefos/liepajas_pasvaldiba_2022.10.10/README.md

 # Notes
 1. May need to copy primevue icons folder to public...
 2. Inertia.reload in store.js - add all essential reloads (which has entity id)
-3. There are custom artisan commands: `php artisan make:crud [CrudName]`, e.g., `php artisan make:crud Account`
+3. There are custom artisan commands: `php artisan make:crud [CrudName]`, e.g., `php artisan make:crud Account`.
+   1. However,you should reseed data so there are permissions.

 # Run project
 1. compile js to public folder ``npm run dev``, ``npm run prod`` or ``npm run watch``